OWNER & RESIDENT A-Z

 POWER FAILURES See: EMERGENCY GENERATOR

-To manage the day-to-day operations of the Corporation, the Board has a contract with a Property Management Company - since 2010, Royale Grande; they have assigned a part-time Property Manager to our building.
-The Property Manager visits the building as necessary but does not have an office in the building.
-It is best to contact her through email.
+To manage the day-to-day operations of the Corporation, the Board has a contract with a Property Management Company - since 2010, Royale Grande.
+They have assigned a part-time Property Manager to our building and Maria Veriniotis has been our Property Manager since 2010; she visits the building as necessary but does not have an office in the building; it is best to contact her through email.

-The Property Management Company provides accounting and administrative services including, but not limited to, the preparation of monthly financial statements, and budget projections.
-The Property Manager is present and reports to the Board at its regular meetings and is responsible for the smooth operation of our building.
-Additional responsibilities of the Property Manager include the hiring and supervision of the Superintendent and relief staff.
+The Property Management Company provides accounting and administrative services including, but not limited to, the collection of the monthly maintenance fees, the approval and payment of invoices, the preparation of monthly financial statements, and annual budget projections.
+The Property Manager is present and reports to the Board at its regular meetings and is generally responsible for the smooth operation of our building.
+Additional responsibilities of the Property Manager include advising the Board on the laws and regulations we must follow, ensuring the Corporation meets all the necessary Codes and standards for condominium corporations in Ontario and she deals with the hiring and supervision of the Superintendent and relief staff.

 The duties of the Property Manager do not extend to repair services for individual Units but rather cover the common elements portion of the building.